rapporto/docs/source-lk-v2/api/eng/smpp_eng/eng_smpp_sms.rst

 Request to Send SMS
 =========================

-To send a message to the Partner, it is necessary to :ref:`establish a connection <linkSettingeng>` with the server and transmit the ``submit_sm`` packet to the Service Provider.
+To send a message, the Partner needs to :ref:`establish a connection <linkSettingeng>` with the server and transmit the ``submit_sm`` packet to the Service Provider.
 This packet must contain all required message parameters and may also include optional :abbr:`TLV (Tag Length Value)` parameters.

 .. note:: If additional functionality is required, specify the values for the corresponding TLV parameters.
 These parameters are described in the following sections of the website: